 Each application will be assessed by several CNCS staff.
 Staff reviewers will evaluate the application using the application review criteria, consider the comprehensiveness and feasibility of the application, and assess the priorities and strategic considerations detailed in the Notice.
 External Reviewers will review and assess the evidence base criteria in the Notice.
 All reviewers will be screened for conflicts of interest.

 c.
 Post Review Quality Control

 After the reviewers complete their assessment, CNCS staff will review the results for fairness and consistency.
 Some applications may be selected for a Quality Control assessment.
-This additional level of review may be used to assess applications ranked first by a Commission that received low scores (unless the Commission only submitted one application) and applications for which there are significant panel anomalies.
-In addition, the Commission input on National Direct applications will be reviewed and assessed.

 d.
 Risk Assessment Evaluation